st3v3nmw/fanaka/perspectives/sharon-studies.rst

 If I could turn back time to when I was a fresh school-leaver, I would do a little more introspection, and a lot more research, before choosing a university course.
 I would trust my instincts more and not be afraid to pursue what I enjoy.
 I didn’t do that enough, and I didn’t have enough information and exposure to know what was even possible.

 Now, I am in a full-time remote position at Canonical, but I don’t regret the wandering path I took because it led me to exactly where I want to be.
 And, I appreciate all the achievements I’ve had even more because of it.
-What’s more, it even turned out that some of the crooked wandering on that path was regarded as a plus when it came to my application for the role.
+What’s more, it even turned out that some of the crooked wandering on that path was considered a plus when it came to my application for the role.

 -------